-Popular with consumers around the world and supporting numerous developing nations as one of their key commodities, the coffee industry is both valuable and – up to the beginning of 2020 – expanding.
+Popular with consumers around the world and supporting numerous developing nations as one of their key commodities, the coffee industry is growing in value, with prices in October 2021 reaching all new highs.

 Here’s our summary of the key factors set to affect the coffee industry in 2024 and beyond.

 Overview of the global coffee market – 2024 and beyond

 Globally coffee is a multi-billion dollar industry that experts predict will grow despite slowdowns in other parts of the export market.
 Mordor Intelligence pegs the compound annual growth rate (CAGR) at 4.65% for 2023-2028, with Europe the largest market for consumers and South America the fastest-growing market.

 The US coffee market